iusztinpaul/hands-on-llms/modules/training_pipeline/README.md

 # 1. Motivation

-The best way to specialize an LLM on your specific task is to fine-tune it on a small dataset coupled to your business use case.
+The best way to specialize an LLM on your task is to fine-tune it on a small Q&A dataset (~100-1000 samples) coupled to your business use case.

-In this case, we will use the finance dataset generated using the `q_and_a_dataset_generator` to specialize the LLM in responding to investing questions.
+In this case, we will use the finance dataset generated using the `q_and_a_dataset_generator` module to specialize the LLM in responding to investing questions.

 <br/>